Lipe-lx/NeuralRate-MCP/apps/web/public/docs/architecture.md

 - Execution authority is intended to come from on-chain policy plus guard validation, not from the worker alone.
 - The worker still scopes MCP discovery and stores index state, but it is no longer the only meaningful execution gate.
-- The executor is internal, but it must still satisfy the on-chain policy and snapshot path.
+- The executor is private, but it must still satisfy the on-chain policy and snapshot path.
 - The Safe module address is pinned and verified before execution.
 - Public contract addresses are allowed in versioned Worker `vars`, but tokens, API keys, and internal auth material must stay in secret storage rather than `wrangler.toml`.